Historical Dallas Christmas Count Information

 Several species that were regular during the early years of the count (1950s and 1960's) are no longer seen with any regularity: These birds include Northern Bobwhite, Rough-legged Hawk, King Rail, Red-headed Woodpecker, Hairy Woodpecker, Greater Roadrunner, and Lapland Longspur.

-Birds regularly being seen now that were not seen in the 20th-century are Neotropic Cormorant, Snowy Egret, Mottled Duck, Lesser Black-backed Gull, Franklin's Gull, Selasphorus Hummingbird, White-winged Dove, and Sedge Wren.
+Birds occasionally being seen now that were not seen in the 20th-century are Neotropic Cormorant, Snowy Egret, Mottled Duck, Lesser Black-backed Gull, Franklin's Gull, Selasphorus Hummingbird, White-winged Dove, and Sedge Wren.

 Sparrow and duck numbers are trending downward, but species diversity among gulls and some passerine groups are higher.

 The count circle has remained constant since it began in 1954.
-The map has been added as an PDF file attachment at the bottom of this page.
+The map has been added as a PDF file attachment at the bottom of this page.

 If you wish to look up historical count data by count circle, the Dallas code is TXDA.
 Historical Count Data